aelmosalamy/elmosalamy-blog/content/posts/Apexsurvive Writeup (HTB Cyber Apocalypse 2024)/index.md

 We should be able to reach admin easily now.

-Starting with a normal user, we run our RC payload manually, one-by-one until we get a hit:
+Starting with a normal user, we run our race condition payload manually, one-by-one until we get a hit:
 ![](inbox-apexsurvive-single.png)

 We then verify our email to unlock the **Internal Settings**